pinei/100daysofcode/README.md

 [Kanban](https://github.com/users/pinei/projects/1)

+## #9 at 2021-01-13

+- Trying an ETL to migrate data from a relational database to JSON format (KNIME)

 ## #8 at 2021-01-10

 - Developing a data layer over SQLite for a Node.js app (Service -> Provider -> sqlite3)